ICWeiner/svg/README.md

 Implemented support for circles \
 Implemented support for polygons and rectangles \
 Implemented support for polylines and lines \
-Implemented support for the first stage of transformations
+Implemented support for transformations \
+Implemented some support for groups